 The bottom line

-Revolving and installment credit are used for two different purposes.
-Revolving credit is used as a shorter-term loan (like a credit card), whereas installment credit can be slowly paid off over time depending on the agreement (like with a mortgage).
-While they are different forms of credit, both need to be paid on time to avoid negatively affecting your credit score.
+Revolving and installment credit are used for two very different purposes.
+Revolving credit is used as a shorter-term loan (like a credit card), whereas installment credit can be slowly paid off over the course of decades if needed, depending on the agreement (like with a mortgage).
+While they are very different forms of credit, both need to be paid on time in order to avoid negatively affecting your credit score.